Distributed Riemannian Optimization in Geodesically Non-convex Environments

 Following standard assumptions in the literature on distributed optimization~\cite{duchi2011dual, sayed2014adaptationLearningOptimization, yuan2016convergence, alghunaim2022unified}, we impose certain properties on the weighted adjacency matrix $C \triangleq [c_{\ell k}]$, which governs the interactions among agents represented as vertices of the graph $\calG$. \begin{assumption}[\textbf{Regularization on graph}] Assume that the undirected graph $\calG$ is strongly connected and its adjacency matrix $C$ is symmetric and doubly stochastic, i.e. $c_{\ell k}\geq 0, \sum_{\ell=1}^K c_{\ell k} = \sum_{k=1}^K c_{\ell k} = 1$. \end{assumption} Under Assumption~\ref{assumption:graph}, we can recall the following lemma about the spectral properties of $C$ as in~\cite{duchi2011dual, sayed2014adaptationLearningOptimization}. \begin{lemma} Under Assumption~\ref{assumption:graph}, the adjacency matrix $C$ has a single eigenvalue at one, denoted by $\lambda_1=1$.
 Moreover, all other eigenvalues, denoted by $\{\lambda_k\}_{k=1}^K$, are strictly less than one in magnitude.
 The mixing rate $\lambda$ of the network is defined by:

-where $\rho(\cdot)$ denotes the spectral radius and $\bone$ represents the all-ones vector. \end{lemma} Let $\calB\subseteq\calM^K$ denote the \textit{convexity submanifold}~\cite{tron2012riemannian} of the product manifold $\calM^K$.
-We introduce the following standard assumptions in the literature on Riemannian optimization~\cite{afsari2011riemannianCenterOfMass, bonnabel2013stochasticGradRiemannian, zhang2016fastRiemannianStochasticOptim, tripuraneni2018averaging, wang2025riemannian}. \begin{assumption}[\textbf{Regularization on manifold}] (a) The sequences $\{\bphi_{\ell,t}\}_{t\geq 0}$ and $\{\bw_{\ell,t}\}_{t\geq 0}$ generated by the algorithm stay continuously in $\calB$, and $J$ attains its optimum $\bw^*$ in $\calB$; (b) the sectional curvature in $\mathcal{B}$ is \emph{upper} bounded by $\kappa_{\max}$; (c) the sectional curvature in $\mathcal{B}$ is \emph{lower} bounded by $\kappa_{\min}$; and (d) $\mathcal{B}$ is compact, and the diameter of $\mathcal{B}$ is bounded by $B$, that is, $\max_{x,y\in\mathcal{B}} d(x,y) \le B$; (e) $B < B^*$, where $B^*$ is defined as $B^* \triangleq \min(\inj(\calM), \frac{\pi}{2\sqrt{\kappa_{max}}})$ with $\inj(\calM)$ the injectivity radius of $\calM$, which implies that the exponential map is invertible within $\mathcal{B}$. \end{assumption} Under Assumption~\ref{assumption:manifold}, we can recall the following lemma about trigonometric distance bounds, which is essential in the analysis of Riemannian optimization algorithms.
+where $\rho(\cdot)$ denotes the spectral radius and $\bone$ represents the all-ones vector. \end{lemma} Let $\calB\subseteq\calM^K$ denote the \cred{g-convex subset} of the product manifold $\calM^K$, \cred{which is $K$-fold cartesian product of $\calM$ with itself.} We introduce the following standard assumptions \cred{on $\calB$} in the literature on Riemannian optimization~\cite{afsari2011riemannianCenterOfMass, tron2012riemannian, bonnabel2013stochasticGradRiemannian, zhang2016fastRiemannianStochasticOptim, tripuraneni2018averaging, wang2025riemannian}. \begin{assumption}[\textbf{Regularization on manifold}] (a) The sequences $\{\bphi_{\ell,t}\}_{t\geq 0}$ and $\{\bw_{\ell,t}\}_{t\geq 0}$ generated by the algorithm stay continuously in $\calB$, and $J$ attains its optimum $\bw^*$ in $\calB$; (b) the sectional curvature in $\mathcal{B}$ is \emph{upper} bounded by $\kappa_{\max}$; (c) the sectional curvature in $\mathcal{B}$ is \emph{lower} bounded by $\kappa_{\min}$; and (d) $\mathcal{B}$ is compact, and the diameter of $\mathcal{B}$ is bounded by $B$, that is, $\max_{x,y\in\mathcal{B}} d(x,y) \le B$; (e) $B < B^*$, where $B^*$ is defined as $B^* \triangleq \min(\inj(\calM), \frac{\pi}{2\sqrt{\kappa_{max}}})$ with $\inj(\calM)$ the injectivity radius of $\calM$ \cred{(see Definition 10.19 in~\cite{boumal2023introduction})}, which implies that the exponential map is invertible within $\mathcal{B}$. \end{assumption} Under Assumption~\ref{assumption:manifold}, we can recall the following lemma about trigonometric distance bounds, which is essential in the analysis of Riemannian optimization algorithms.